Esri/storymap-basic/README.md

  * Use the web server that comes with your server Operating System.
 On Windows this is Internet Information Services (IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
  * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/) (not recommended for production)

 If you are experiencing some rendering issues like improper symbol appearing instead of icons, you will have an extra configuration to perform.
-Some servers require to configure a new mime type to be able to serve Map Journal fonts correctly.
+Some servers require to configure a new mime type to be able to serve fonts correctly.
 See the following links for more information:

  * [IIS Mime types](http://codingstill.com/2013/01/set-mime-types-for-web-fonts-in-iis/)
  * [Properly serve webfonts](http://blog.symbolset.com/properly-serve-webfonts)